codeforkansascity/tagging-tracker-alt-apps/SCOPE_OUT_WORK.md

         - [ ] prompt to confirm, then add/update relationships
 - [ ] Extra
     - [ ] way to update event date
+        - thoughts:
+            - in edit mode the dates on the right side of the row are editable
+                - ugly/too much work
+            - use the date of entry on the form for the event date or vice versa... this makes sense but have to bridge two different `Dexie` tables